sugihAF/CRUD-Laravel-Sail/README.md

 # CRUD Laravel Sail

-This repository is a sample CRUD (Create, Read, Update, Delete) application built using Laravel and Sail, which demonstrates the use of basic CRUD operations within a Laravel project.
+This repository is a sample CRUD (Create, Read, Update, Delete) application built using Laravel and Sail, demonstrating the use of basic CRUD operations within a Laravel project.

 **Demo:** [http://18.222.249.8](http://18.222.249.8)